alttch/submap/README.md

 structure which contains a channel or locked socket or anything else, required to work with the client.

-The client type MUST provide traits Hash, Eq and Clone.
+The client type MUST provide traits Ord, Eq and Clone.

 All clients must be registered in the map, before they can subscribe/unsubscribe.
 Use "register\_client" function for this.